Reviews You Can Rely On

 Credit: Jenna Ammerman

-It also has an integrated light, but we found it quite frustrating that it only will illuminate while the drill is actually rotating.
-This, unfortunately, makes it almost impossible to use the light to line up the drill or driver bit in the correct location when using the drill in a dark spot without additional supplemental lighting.
+It also has an integrated light, but it is frustrating that it will only illuminate while the drill is rotating.
+This makes it almost impossible to use the light to line up the drill or driver bit in the correct location when using the drill in a dark spot without additional supplemental lighting.

 ryobi p252 - this model's light only comes on when the trigger is depressed to...